freistli/ModernizeApp/Docs/Host standard UWP controls in MFC MDI project using XAML Islands.md

     using namespace Windows::UI::Xaml::Hosting;
     using namespace Windows::Foundation::Numerics;
     ```
+3. Declare DesktopWindowXamlSource member and AdjustLayout       methods:

+    ```C++
+    private:
+        DesktopWindowXamlSource _desktopWindowXamlSource{ nullptr };
+    // Operations
+    public:
+        void AdjustLayout();
+    ```
-3. In MFCAPPView.CPP, add code into the CMFCAppView::OnDraw function, it adds XAML RelativePanel, TextBox, InkCanvas, and InkToolbar, and a background image into the default document view:
+4. In MFCAPPView.CPP, add code into the CMFCAppView::OnDraw function, it adds XAML RelativePanel, TextBox, InkCanvas, and InkToolbar, and a background image into the default document view:

     ```C++
     if (_desktopWindowXamlSource == nullptr)